gabriel-ing/SimpliPyTEM/docs/index.rst

 While SimpliPy-GUI makes the basic post-processing simple, the SimpliPy-Library provides more powerful python-based methods, while still aiming to keep the functions simple.

 This library contains several modules, including those for various post-processing and analysis of micrographs as well as microscope videos (see MicroVideo_class module), basic particle analysis functions (e.g. locating particles by simple thresholding and measuring properties) writing html and pdf documents.
 These methods aim to be easy to use and are fully documented in the links below.
-However, there are also 3 jupyter-notebook tutorials available to learn how to use, and give more details about these functions.
-These are found in the Tutorials folder where the package is installed, or can be downloaded individually from :ref:`the github-repo <https://github.com/gabriel-ing/Micrograph-analysis-scripts>`_.
+However, there are also 3 tutorials available within this documentation side (see left-hand side panel) to learn how to use, and give more details about these functions.
+These tutorials can also be downloaded and run on your own system, and are found in at SimpliPyTEM/docs/Tutorials where the package is installed, or can be downloaded individually from https://github.com/gabriel-ing/SimpliPyTEM.

 Importantly, this library is especially useful for *in situ* TEM videos, as this is a rarer endevour but also my specific interest.